koodaamo/opsdroid-skype/README.rst

 ========================

-This extension provides Skype support for opsdroid.
+This extension provides Skype support for `opsdroid`_.
 To use, just add 'skype' to the connectors section of your opsdroid config.
 Here's an example opsdroid configuration for the connector::

  web: